 - Endoscopic ultrasound

-Treatment for esophageal cancer can include chemotherapy, radiation therapy, surgery, laser therapy or photodynamic therapy.
+Treatment for esophageal cancer can include immunotherapy, chemotherapy, radiation therapy, surgery, laser therapy, or photodynamic therapy.

-Find more information and resources for esophageal cancer at https://sarahcannon.com/for-patients/learn-about-cancer/esophageal-cancer/.
+Find more information and resources for esophageal cancer, visit Esophageal Cancer on the Sarah Cannon website.

-If you have questions about the signs and symptoms of esophageal cancer, call askSARAH at (844) 482-4812 to speak to a nurse who is specially-trained to help with your cancer questions.
+If you have questions about the signs and symptoms of esophageal cancer, call askSARAH at (844) 482-4812 to speak to a nurse who is specially trained to help with your cancer questions, or visit askSARAH online.